22 January 1879

 it across the Sothonose Drift.

 Spear washing cycle done.By about 1430 the killing was dying down at the camp.
-Those ounder Pulleine's command who were going to get away, mostly by horse, had safely reached the south side of the Buffalo and were not slowing down on their way to Helpmakaar.
-Lieutenants Chard and Bromhead at Rorke's Drift vainly tried to get the retreating 3rd Zikali under Vause to stay and help them defend the mission station, but they kept on, urging them to flee for their lives themselves.
+Those under Pulleine's command who were going to get away, mostly by horse, had safely reached the south side of the Buffalo River and were not slowing down on their way to Helpmakaar.
+Lieutenants Chard and Bromhead at Rorke's Drift vainly tried to get the retreating 3rd Zikali under Vause to stay and help them defend the mission station, but these kept on, urging them to flee for their lives themselves.
 They didn't.

-The Zulu started to loot the camp for guns, ammunition, and things useful in their agrarian society like wagons, cloth, tools, watches, money (not shoes, paper, photographs, or canned food).
+The Zulu started to loot the camp for guns, ammunition, and things useful in their agrarian society, like wagons, cloth, tools, watches, money (not shoes, paper, photographs, or canned food).
 The oxen that had not been slain were led off as booty (remember, cows were money in Zululand.)
 Like the Minute Men of Lexington and Concord after that battle (a shameless plug for another article in my own blog), the Zulu had beaten the supposed superior redcoats and headed back to their own kraals to tend to their farming.
-They would, of course, be called up again to muster for the next invasion in three months, but for now, they had cattle to tend to and a harvest to supervise (though, I'm sure the women and were perfectly capable of managing it without supervision).
+They would, of course, be called up again to muster for the next invasion in three months, but for now, they had cattle to tend to and a harvest to supervise (though, I'm sure the women were perfectly capable of managing it without supervision).

 They also needed to cleanse their spirits.
 Though they had killed in combat, killing was still considered murder in Zulu culture and a warrior had to not only literally as well as figuratively wash his spear, he had to perform a series of absolving rituals to remove the stigma of murder; this before he went home to his family.
 One of these involved the wearing of an item of the slain victim during the ceremonies, which was why so many witnesses had been appalled at seeing Zulu warriors wearing the red coats and white pith helmets of the dead British.
 What had been taken as callous insult was actually an important part of Zulu religion, not just souvenir taking.
-When I consider some of the battlefield souvenirs picked up by my own family during both World Wars, I think how barbaric that was too.
+When I consider some of the battlefield souvenirs picked up by my own family during both World Wars, I think how barbaric that might be considered, too.
 And they didn't do it to show respect for a courageous enemy.

 This was also why there was so much mutilation of the bodies by the Zulu--mostly disemboweling--they did this to release the spirit of the dead so they wouldn't linger and haunt the one who killed them.
 I know this sounds like rationalization, but it was a factor.
 Doesn't mean it wasn't horrifying to Western eyes.